 Fully observed binary covariates can be included in the \(X\) matrix of

-the imputation model as type numeric
+the imputation model as type numeric, exactly as with sex in this

 example.
 To include fully observed categorical covariates with three or